-Listed below are the requirements and procedures that the College has established for admission to the College:
+Listed below are the requirements and procedures that the College has established for admission to the College.
+For programs with specific admission requirements, please see section Additional Admission Requirements for Programs (p.
+24).

 - Students are required to visit the College prior to enrollment to obtain a clear understanding of the College, view the facilities and equipment and meet with staff and instructors. - 2.
 All applicants are required to complete an application form and engage in a personal interview with an Admissions Advisor. - All applicants must take and pass a standardized entrance exam or participate in the College's Professional Readiness Program. - 4.
-All applicants must complete an enrollment agreement (must be signed by a parent or guardian if the applicant is under 18 years of age). - Applicants enrolling in the Pharmacy Technician program under 18 years of age must reach their 18th birthday prior to the expected graduation date from the program. - 5.
+All applicants must complete an enrollment agreement (must be signed by a parent or guardian if the applicant is under 18 years of age). - 5.
 All applicants must pay a non-refundable application fee upon enrollment. - 6.
 Applicants enrolling in the College who have a misdemeanor conviction should be aware that they may not meet applicable licensure or certification requirements and may not be able to secure employment in the field.
 Certain misdemeanor convictions may prevent a student from successfully completing the desired program due to the inability to place students on externship or clinical sites; therefore, in these instances, the College reserves the right to deny admission.
 Be sure to discuss licensing eligibility concerns and the effects of a criminal background on your program goals with your Admissions Advisor, in consultation with Program Director.